 Then, there is the emotional and mental abuse.
 This is can be many things that seem perfectly normal to some.
 It is not, though.
 If you say things like “Why are you crying?
 I’ll give you something to cry about!”
 That is not helping your child.
 That is teaching them to suppress their emotions.
 That is teaching them that their emotional expression is wrong and they’ll be punished for it.
 They need to be able to work through their emotions and identify what is making them upset.
 When your child comes to you with something exciting and they’re really happy about it.
 Your reaction of disinterest and disconnect is teaching them not to share their excitement.

 If you are a victim… honey, I am so sorry.
 Please, seek therapy or help, even send me an email.
 Just focus on getting help.
 It is NEVER too late.

 To this day, I get ridiculed my brother for having relationships with his friends.
 Also, for the number of “ex-boyfriends” I’ve had.
 He can’t see that the string of failed relationships comes from the fact they all thought it was okay to use me.
 He doesn’t see that I allowed it, because after all the years of abuse it was just another normalcy.

 If we are going to stop childhood abuse, we have to hold the perpetrators accountable!
-Also, STOP SAYING THAT IT WAS DESERVED!
-Victim blaming is so weak and a pathetic, passing of guilt.
-No one deserve abuse.
+Teach children that punishments also happen to adults.
+Also, STOP SAYING THAT IT WAS DESERVED or justifying the abuse as “discipline”.
+Smacking your child, is not “discipline”.
+Screaming at them for not doing their chores is not “discipline”.
+That is taking your anger out on the tiny human you created.
+Victim blaming is so weak and a pathetic way of passing guilt.
+No one deserves abuse.
 EVER!